uber/needle/README.md

 #### Using [Homebrew](https://github.com/Homebrew/brew)

-Regardless of `NeedleFoundation` framework is integrated into your project, the generator can always be installed via [Homebrew](https://github.com/Homebrew/brew).
+Regardless of how `NeedleFoundation` framework is integrated into your project, the generator can always be installed via [Homebrew](https://github.com/Homebrew/brew).
 ```
 brew install needle
 ```